horizontalsystems/bitcoin-kit-android/README.md

 # BitcoinKit

-Bitcoin and Bitcoin Cash(ABC) SPV wallet toolkit inplemented in Kotlin.
+Bitcoin and Bitcoin Cash(ABC) SPV wallet toolkit implemented in Kotlin.
 This is a full implementation of SPV node including wallet creation/restore, syncronzation with network, send/receive transactions, and more.

 ## Features